RRIL97/Graphics-Scene-Editor/README.md

 # 3D scene editor
 #### This is our final project that was done for the computer graphics class BGU.
-The projects files are under the game directory.
+The projects files are under the tutorial/game directory.

 # Features